 Management Measures for Anxiety Disorder

-Effective management of anxiety disorder involves a multifaceted approach encompassing psychotherapy, medication, and lifestyle modifications.
+Effective management of anxiety disorders involves a multifaceted approach encompassing psychotherapy, medication, and lifestyle modifications.

 Depression, a prevalent mental health disorder, casts a profound shadow on the lives of millions worldwide, including individuals within the autism community.
-Depression is characterized by persistent feelings of sadness, hopelessness, and disinterest in once-pleasurable activities.
+It is characterised by persistent feelings of sadness, hopelessness, and disinterest in once-pleasurable activities.

 Causes of Depression